Tropical Storm Debby (2012): Central Florida

 A man drowned near Lake Dorr in Lake County after his canoe capsized along a river in Ocala National Forest.
 In Polk County, a woman died after her car hydroplaned on a flooded road.
 Another person drowned on a river in the after his canoe capsized; however, it is unknown whether or not his death was attributable to Debby.
 Throughout Polk County, 115 homes were damaged, mainly as a result of tornadoes, and losses were estimated at $5 million.
-A tornado in Hardee County felled several trees and damaged a tractor and a barn.
-In Glades County, one tornado caused minor roof damage to a barn in Muse, while the other resulted in no effects.
-In Highlands County, four homes were destroyed and twenty-four more were damaged to varying degrees by two tornadoes.
-Losses in the county reached approximately $1.4 million.
-Several homes were damaged by the two twisters in Highlands County, with one resulting in a fatality near Venus.
 In St. Petersburg, a gust of 45 mph was observed, while 1.88 in of rain fell in a one-hour period.
 With the substantial loss of beaches, tourism in the region is expected to suffer significantly.
 Portions of Upham Beach in Pinellas County were completely eroded up to the seawall and other areas in that county had lost 20 to 30 ft of sand.
 On Treasure Island, coastal dunes were eroded by 10 to 15 ft.
 In Pass-a-Grille, Debby's storm surge flooded coastal hotels with ankle-deep water as the dunes were washed away.
 Throughout St. Pete Beach, 30–40 homes were damaged by a tornado spawned by Debby.
 Losses throughout the city were estimated at $1.5 million.
 In Hillsborough County, wind gusts of 39 to 51 mph were measured at MacDill Air Force Base.
 Rainfall was at least 5 in across much of the county and peaked at 11.91 in near Citrus Park.
 The storm damage 74 buildings, 6 of which were destroyed.
 The highest storm surge was estimated to have reached 4.07 ft in height.
 As a result, portions of Bay Shore Boulevard were inundated for three days.